 Disneyland Paris is a great place for the amateur photographer.
 There seems to be an endless variety of photographic opportunities: huge parade floats, beautifully themed buildings, dancers and performers, landscaped gardens, spectacular illuminations, fireworks and, of course, the Disney characters themselves.
-The park is often open late into the evening providing photographers a great opportunity to make the most of the golden hour and the magical time after dark when the buildings are illuminated.
+The park is often open late into the evening too.
+This provides photographers a great opportunity to make the most of the golden hour when all the lights go on.

 Here are a few of my tips for any photographer wanting to make the most of their time in Disneyland Paris.